nemoe7/cs3-phisher-modded/README.md

 ### AnimePahe
 - Separated subbed and dubbed sections
 - Added toggle for Romaji titles
+- Added toggle for sources (A: Web Player, B: MP4)

 ### StreamPlay
 - Cleaned up source names for better recognition in CloudStream